mortonne/psifr/README.md

 If you have data in the standard [EMBAM](https://github.com/vucml/EMBAM) format, use `scripts/frdata2table.m` to convert your data struct to a table with standard format.
 Then use the Matlab function `writetable` to write a CSV file which can then be read into Python for analysis.

 See the [recall performance](https://github.com/mortonne/psifr/blob/master/jupyter/demo_recall.ipynb) for an example of reading in data from a CSV file for analysis.

+## Related projects

+### EMBAM
+Analyses supported by PsiFR are based on analyses implemented in the Matlab toolbox [EMBAM](https://github.com/vucml/EMBAM).

+### pybeh
+[pybeh](https://github.com/pennmem/pybeh) is a direct Python port of EMBAM that supports a wide range of analyses.

+### Quail
+[Quail](https://github.com/ContextLab/quail) runs automatic scoring of free recall data and provides tools for running some of the most common free recall analyses.